eQTLGen/ConvertVcf2Hdf5/README.md

 - Flag `--samplelist` enables to specify file with the list of sample IDs to include into conversion.
 If you follow eQTLGen phase II cookbook, this is not crucial: only genotype samples which are in the genotype-to-expression file are included to imputation and `.hdf5` conversion steps.

 ### Running the genotype conversion command

-Go to folder `ConvertVcf2Hdf5` and modify the SLURM script template `submit_genotype_conversion_template.sh` with your input paths.
+Go to folder `ConvertVcf2Hdf5` and modify the Slurm script template `submit_GenotypeConversion_pipeline_template.sh` with your input paths.
+This is an example template using Slurm scheduler.

 ```
 #!/bin/bash